UTXOnly/SNMP_sandbox/README.md

 * Custom profile to be tested must be named `_test_profile.yaml` and configuration file named `conf.yaml`
 * Both `_test_profile.yaml` and `conf.yaml` must be placed in the `/snmp` directory of this repo for this program to run properly
-* In order to collect metrics, there must be `OID`s matching what is broadcasted in the `.snmprec` file for the Datadog agent to successfully poll the mock SNMP device.
 * The Datadog agent will only collect metrics that are defined in a profile, if the `OID` isn't in the `.snmprec` file, it won't be collected by Datadog

-This script requires a `.env` file to be placed in the repository's parent directory (./).
+This script requires a `.env` file to be placed in the `snmp/` directory for `docker-compose` to read it.
 Your `.env` file should contain environmental variables needed for your docker containers, in this case your `DD_API_KEY`.
+The rest of the env var can be added in the `docker-compose.yaml` file.

 If you don't already have a `.env` file, you can create one by running the command below in the `snmp` directory :
 ```